libigl/libigl-example-project/README.md

 # libigl example project

 A blank project example showing how to use libigl and cmake.
+Feel free and encouraged to copy or fork this project as a way of starting a new personal project using libigl.

 ## Dependencies